Fluctuations of Functions of Wigner Matrices: Diagonal entries

-The first term of \eqref{Eint2bb} was already computed on page 17 of \cite{2016arXiv160805163E}.
+The first term of \eqref{Eint2bb} was already computed on page 17 of \cite{MR3805203}.
 The computation of the second term is very similar to the first one and the remaining terms are routine calculations.
-We arrive at in the general case and in the case of $f$ with bounded derivative $f'\in L^\infty([-3,3])$, where We note that $V_{f,1}^{(\sigma_2)}$ simplifies to $V_{f,1}^{(1)}=V_{f,1}$ and $V_{f,1}^{(0)}=V_{f,2}$ in the two important cases $\sigma_2=0,1$.
+We arrive at